ucr-optml/FedNest/README.md

 ### Figure 3
 ![alt](figs/fig31.png)
 Figure3: Loss function tuning on a 3-layer MLP and imbalanced MNIST dataset to maximize class-balanced test accuracy.
-The brown dashed line is the accuracy on non-federated bilevel optimization~(https://openreview.net/pdf?id=ebQXflQre5a), and the  black dashed line is the accuracy without tuning the loss function.
+The brown dashed line is the accuracy on [*non-federated bilevel optimization*](https://openreview.net/pdf?id=ebQXflQre5a), and the  black dashed line is the accuracy without tuning the loss function.

 To reproduce the imbalanced learning experiments on MNIST dataset, the [**script**](reproduce/fig3.sh) provides the setup.
 After running this script, use following command to generate the corresponding figure.